oracle/graal/compiler/docs/NativeBridgeProcessor.md

 }
 ```

-To generate a HotSpot to native image bridge we need to create an abstract base class extending `NativeObject`, implementing the bridged interface `Calculator` and annotate it by `@GenerateHotSpotToNativeBridge`.
+To generate a bridge from a HotSpot VM to a Native Image, create an abstract base class extending `NativeObject` that implements the interface `Calculator` and annotate it using `@GenerateHotSpotToNativeBridge`.

 ```java
 @GenerateHotSpotToNativeBridge(jniConfig = ExampleJNIConfig.class)